-Guiding principles for C of E schools in The First Federation Trust
+Guiding principles for Church of England schools in The First Federation Trust

 N.B Our non-church schools also have ethos leaders who attend the FFT Ethos group (meetings take place half termly).
 They are invited to take part in any training that is provided.
 They have engaged with the discussions around each of the principles below and will decide, at a school level, how they choose to adapt the principles to meet their context.

 - Includes the local vicar, church or community representation, the Head of Teaching and Learning and/or the Ethos Lead for the school.

 - Meetings should take place termly

 - Agendas and discussions should involve mapping out the collective worship for the term and where the Church can lead on key themes and festivals, links between the Church, school and community, and how the Christian ethos is promoted in the school.

 - Pupil voice should be heard at these meetings